Jeetulsamaiya/mcp-server/docs/README.md

 # MCP Server Documentation

-This directory contains comprehensive documentation for the MCP (Model Context Protocol) server implementation using HTTP transport with Actix Web framework.
+This directory contains comprehensive documentation for the MCP (Model Context Protocol) server implementation in Rust.
+The server provides a production-ready implementation of the MCP specification (2025-03-26) with support for both HTTP and STDIO transports, built using the Actix Web framework.

 ## Architecture Overview

 The MCP server is built with a clean, modular architecture that separates concerns between protocol handling, transport layers, and business logic.
-The implementation follows the MCP specification (2025-03-26) and provides compatibility with MCP Inspector client.
+The implementation follows the MCP specification (2025-03-26) and provides full compatibility with MCP Inspector client and other MCP-compliant clients.

 ## Documentation Structure